PacificBiosciences/pbampliconclustering/README.md

 Clusters must have at least `-m` reads.
 Clusters with less than `-m` reads will be reclassified as _noise_.

 ### Custom Parameters
-A simple json file can be provided to set all options for any algorithm.
+A simple json file can be provided to set all options for any clustering algorithm.
 The json config file trumps all other input parameters (ie defaults and CL options).
+See [example json file](https://github.com/PacificBiosciences/pbampliconclustering/blob/master/examples/optics_config.json) for the OPTICS algorithm.

 ## Outputs
 ### clusters.txt